amir-am/Redis/README.md

 - InfluxDB & Telegraf: https://portal.influxdata.com/downloads/

 Remember:
-- At first you need to apply your informations in both of dashoboard and configuration (YOUR-NAME)
+- At first you need to apply your informations in both of dashoboard and configuration (YOUR-NAME, YOUR-PATH)